Olive-sided flycatcher: Status and conservation

-According to the IUCN Red List in 2016, the olive-sided flycatcher is classified as a "near threatened" species.
-The criteria for a species to fit in this conservation status is when the taxon does not fit within the Critically Endangered, Endangered or Vulnerable categories, but is likely to fit within one of them in the near future.
+According to the IUCN Red List in 2016, the olive-sided flycatcher is classified as a Near Threatened species.
+This conservation status is assigned when the taxon does not fit within the Critically Endangered, Endangered or Vulnerable categories, but is likely to fit within one of them in the near future.
 The Canadian Species at Risk Act lists the olive-sided flycatcher as threatened due to its declining population.

 The olive-sided flycatcher's global population is estimated at 1.9 million individuals but appears to be declining at a rate of 3% of the population per year and has declined by 79% in the past 50 years.

 Climate change

-With climate change becoming increasingly important and causing important changes in the ecosystems, a study was made in Nova Scotia to predict climate-resilient habitats which would be suitable for olive-sided flycatchers.
-The authors built a model which considered mean canopy height as the most important factor to consider for this species because it needs a habitat with tall trees.
-The results suggest that the relative habitat suitability for olive-sided flycatchers in the area of study (Nova Scotia) increased with canopy height and decreased as the habitat moved further away from conifer-dominated forests and areas with dead material which is known to be crucial for their feeding habits.
-This species is also expected to prefer valleys, lowlands and flatter areas which have the potential to form wetlands or streams.
+With climate change becoming increasingly important and causing important changes in the ecosystems, a study in Nova Scotia predicted climate-resilient habitats that would be suitable for olive-sided flycatchers.
+The authors built a model that considered mean canopy height as the most important factor for this species because it needs a habitat with tall trees.
+The results suggest that the relative habitat suitability for olive-sided flycatchers in the area of the study will increase with canopy height and decrease as the habitat moves further away from conifer-dominated forests and areas with dead material, which is known to be crucial for their feeding habits.
+This species is also expected to prefer valleys, lowlands and flatter areas, which have the potential to form wetlands or streams.
 The results from this study determined that the forests used in Nova Scotia have a high potential for olive-sided flycatcher populations to be resilient to climate change.

 Threats

-A research made in Eastern Canada showed that disturbances caused by human activities and road proximity have a negative impact on olive-sided flycatcher populations in Canadian national parks.
+Research in Eastern Canada showed that disturbances caused by human activities and road proximity have a negative impact on olive-sided flycatcher populations in Canadian national parks.
 This study helped quantify the importance of protected areas for the species.

 The loss of wintering habitat might be one of the main causes for its population decline.
 However, they do not seem to be directly impacted by forest loss, although they might be sensitive to it.
-Declines in flying insect populations due to insecticide use is what is thought to impact most directly the species.
-In their non-breeding habitat, on the east slope of Andres, the winter populations are highly threatened, but the exact threats have not yet been identified.
-Burned or freshly-logged forests are great foraging habitats for the olive-sided flycatchers due to the increased presence of flying insects, but they could be negatively affected in these environments by wildfire suppression techniques or salvage logging.
+Declines in flying insect populations due to insecticide use is thought to impact most directly the species.
+In their non-breeding habitat, on the east slope of Andes, winter populations are highly threatened, but the exact threats have not yet been identified.
+Burned or freshly logged forests are suitable foraging habitats for olive-sided flycatchers due to the increased presence of flying insects, but they could be negatively affected in these environments by wildfire suppression techniques or salvage logging.
 Collisions with communication towers seem to be another cause of mortality threatening olive-sided flycatchers.